The 10 Poorest Cities In Maine For 2025

-The poorest places in Maine are Waterville and Augusta for 2023 based on Saturday Night Science.
+The poorest places in Maine are Waterville and Calais for 2025 based on Saturday Night Science.

 Like all states, Maine has certain places that are going on hard times.
 These Maine places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.